jonathanbogerd/CPPUnitTest/README.md

 add_subdirectory(CPPUnitTest)
 target_link_libraries(your_project PRIVATE CPPUnitTest)
 ```

+## Clang Compiler
+CPPUnitTest was built and tested with Clang 19.1.4.
+Due to differences in module implementation between the compilers, it will probably not work with GCC or MSVC.

 ## Writing Tests
 Creating a test is simple.
 Use the TestRegister class to register your tests with the framework.